 The Savant Elite2 family of programmable USB foot pedals is available in configurations supporting up to four switches.
 These switches can be used to reduce the strain on the fingers by offloading repetitive actions such as mouse-clicks or keyboard shortcuts to either one or both feet.
 Programmed to function as modifier keys (such as Shift, Ctrl, or Alt) the switches can also help to maximize productivity by allowing the user to continue typing without interruption and to access the modifiers near-simultaneously with the feet.

 Commands can easily be customized to the needs of the individual user or for specific purposes.
 Savant Elite2 foot pedals are also ideal for keying-intensive tasks such as programming, data entry, or word processing where repetitive sequences of characters are entered throughout the day.

 The Savant Elite2 Dual Action Foot Pedal is an ideal option for a user who wishes to have an alternate clicking solution.
 Preprogrammed with Left and Right mouse clicks, the Dual Action Foot Pedal enables users to offload the most common mouse actions to one or both feet.
-The standard model features two foot pedals secured to a solid steel base which serves well for users who wish to pivot their foot from the heel when moving between pedals.
+The standard model features two front-hinged foot pedals secured to a solid steel base which serves well for users who wish to pivot their foot from the heel when moving between pedals.
 The FP20AJ model includes an additional input jack which enables the connection of another stand-alone foot pedal or other switch equipped with a 0.125" mini-phono plug.
 This can enable a user to locate the third switch remotely for access by the other foot (or hand) or it can be positioned adjacent to the primary pedals.
 See our range of switches in the Switches category.

 Savant Elite2 products feature driverless programming for a wide range of operating systems, including Windows, Mac OS X, Android, Linux, or Chrome.

 Reduces Strain on Fingers - The highly repetitive action associated with mouse clicking can greatly increase finger fatigue and the risk of developing joint pain, especially for those who use non-ergonomic mice.
 A footswitch addresses these concerns by transfering mouse-clicking actions from the fingers to the foot.